 Don’t forget about your employees.
 Take the time now to get them involved with any new plans.
 It’s a great time to conduct training, team building and otherwise reinforce why you are such a great place to work.
 The world will be different on the other side of this.
 Make sure your most valuable asset is with you for the next phase of your journey.

 While the customer may not always be right, they always are king.
 That’s because they have the ability to determine the fate of your business.
 My advice, in executive coaching and strategic planning, is to always stay as close to your customers as possible.
 And while that may not be revolutionary advice, it’s surprising how often business leaders forget to do it.
 If you need traction to get going again, reach out to your customers.
 If you need help with executive coaching or strategic planning, please give me a call.
-I help businesses open doors in Cincinnati, Ohio, Kentucky, Indiana, Florida and all over America.
+I help businesses open doors in Cincinnati, Ohio, Kentucky, Indiana, Jacksonville, Florida and all over America.